 You will need to have a bicycle and helmet to practice on.
 Don’t own one?
 No need to go out and buy one (yet!).
 Try to borrow from a neighbor, sibling, cousin, friend, etc. while considering the below specifications.
 I’ll ask you to send me a picture of the student sitting on the bike before the lesson to confirm that it will work.

 For kids, mostly any style of kids bike should work, though learning on a bike with handbrakes tends to be easier than a bike with coaster (pedal) brakes.
-For teens and adults, the bike should be a bit more upright with flat bars (i.e. hybrid or mountain bike) and hand brakes.
+For teens and adults, the bike should be a bit more upright with flat bars (i.e. hybrid) and hand brakes.
 I don’t teach new riders on bikes with “racing” (drop) handlebars.